MaxKinny/Mask_RCNN/README.md

 Runtime：[This docker image](https://hub.docker.com/r/waleedka/modern-deep-learning/).
 ## Introduction:
 I want to divide a crane into different parts.
-There are 2 ways to divide it.

-**First way:**
+The parts' division:

 Class Names = ['connection', 'claw']

-In this case, 'claw' class has 2 instances, 'connection' has 1.
+In my case, 'claw' class has 2 instances, 'connection' has 1.

-**Second way:**

-Class Names = ['fixedPart', 'moveablePart']

-In this case, each part only have one instance.

 ## Step by step label my crane dataset via VIA
 To do that, you may think I have to label 2 times to create 2 datasets and train 2 maskRCNN models respectively.
 Indeed, I have to train 2 models for above 2 kinds of division ways.
 However, due to the convenience of VIA, I can label these 2 datasets at once.